 Muhlenberg arrived in Philadelphia in 1742.
 At the time, local Lutheran congregations didn't have any form of central organization and were mainly found in a few dispersed communities consisting of various national backgrounds.
 There were already visible signs of disharmony and dispute within these communities, which led Muhlenberg to start building up Lutheran churches within the region right away.
 His efforts were soon recognized and he was named Senior Lutheran Pastor in North America by German, Swedish, and other Lutheran churches.

 Henry Melchior Muhlenberg was respected by his people as a gifted leader and dedicated worker.
 He was a very firm, tactful, and patient man.
-He built many churches and a schoolhouse, and also managed to resolve church disagreements and restore order in various complicated situations.
+He built many churches and a schoolhouse, and also managed to resolve church disagreements and restore the order in various complicated situations.

 A total of 81 congregations in Pennsylvania and neighboring states later grew to include another 30 parishes in other parts of America thirty years later.
 Henry Melchior Muhlenberg died in New Providence (now Trappe), Pennsylvania on October 7, 1787.